ivan-kleshnin/unredux/docs/frameworks.md

 ```
 make doThis
-take response of doThis
+on response of doThis
   make doThat
-take response of doThat
+on response of doThat
-  final
+  end

 request doThis
+on response of doThis
   request doThat
 ```

-And it's a complete spaghettified mess with 3+ steps.
+This is a "callback hell" on a new level.
+And you can imagine the mess happening with 3+ steps...

 I wonder why CycleJS community is so concerned about drivers.
 Most drivers, with a few exceptions, incapsulate fairly trivial code.
 They simply can't take complex premises to do something more useful